-• Sector exemptions - homes and specific types of businesses, such as stores, medical offices and construction sites would not have to report;

-• Source exemptions - a business would not have to report substances used or released from specific sources within their facility, such as routine janitorial or maintenance activity, vehicle emissions, space and water heating, and personal use by employees.
+- Sector exemptions homes and specific types of businesses, such as stores, medical offices and construction sites would not have to report; - Source exemptions a business would not have to report substances used or released from specific sources within their facility, such as routine janitorial or maintenance activity, vehicle emissions, space and water heating, and personal use by employees.

 TPH considered several factors to determine what exemptions would be appropriate, including how much the chemical or the type of business likely contributes to pollution or personal exposure and minimizing reporting for "minor" uses.
 In addition, stakeholder feedback in January 2008 resulted in some revisions to the exemptions.
-For example, TPH has mirrored the NPRI by exempting vehicle repair shops that perform routine maintenance like oil changes or brake repairs, but requiring reporting from those painting and remanufacturing, like auto body shops.
-Hotels continue to be exempted but those that operate laundry or drycleaning operations are included in the program.
+For example, TPH has mirrored the NPRI by exempting vehicle repair shops that perform routine maintenance like oil changes or brake repairs but would require reporting from those that carry out painting and remanufacturing, like auto body shops.
+Hotels continue to be exempt, except for those that operate laundry or drycleaning operations: these are now included in the program.